 Start a Blog

-If you’re thinking about starting a blog, you should begin by reflecting on what you’re most passionate about.
+If you’re considering starting a blog, you should begin by reflecting on what you’re most passionate about.
 Do you love crafting?
-Perhaps you have a flair for fashion or a passion for personal finance?
-Whatever your focus might be, think about how you might develop it into a blog that would ultimately help others.
+Perhaps you have a flair for fashion or a passion for personal finance.
+Whatever your focus, think about how you might develop it into a blog that would ultimately help others.

 Starting a blog is an exciting way to earn money from home, but it requires some time and research.
-Thankfully we’ve got you covered on all of that too.
-Check out our resources on starting a blog, and let us know if you have questions along the way!
+Thankfully, we’ve got you covered on all of that too, with our resources for starting a blog.
+Let us know if you have questions along the way!

 Blogging for Businesses

 Perhaps you want to get your “blogging feet wet” before diving into writing your own blog, which is the same path I chose.
 If you want to go in this direction, you can start by picking up clients and writing content for other bloggers and businesses.